mattstratton/geeksgonedad/README.md

 * `wp-config.php` in the root (because it can't be in `/wp/`)
 * All writable directories are symlinked to similarly named locations under `/shared/`.

+## Getting Started

+First step is to clone this repository into your local dev workstation.
+I like to use DesktopServer for this, and if you do as well, the best way to do this is to create a new local WP install, and then copy the DB information somewhere (so you don't lose it, you'll need it later) and then delete everything in the directory.
+Then clone into the existing webroot for your dev site as such:

+	git clone git://github.com/markjaquith/WordPress-Skeleton.git .

+(this assumes you are running the command from within the now-empty webroot)

+After you have done this, update the local-config.php (see below) with the DB config info you saved earlier.
+You did save it, right?

+Then you need to update the wp submodule.
+From the webroot, run:

+	git submodule update --init

 ## Questions & Answers

 **Q:** Why the `/shared/` symlink stuff for uploads?